mimecorg/webissues-guide/docs/working-with-issues.md

 This is a <a href="http://webissues.mimec.org">link with custom text</a>.</p>
 </div>

-URLs and email addresses are automatically converted to links.
-IDs of issues, comments and attachments, for example `#123`, are also converted to links.
+All URLs, email addresses and identifiers which occur in the text are automatically converted to links.

 You can use special tags to apply block level formatting to a fragment of text.
 The `[list]` tag can be used to create a list: